Kelly Donahue-Wallace

 Art Building, Room 216

 Kelly Donahue-Wallace teaches Latin American art, early modern European art, and the history of prints.
 Her research addresses Spanish and Latin American 18th-century prints.
-Her areas of expertise include Spanish and Mexican 18th-century prints, Spanish colonial art, and art history pedagogy.
+Her expertise includes Spanish and Mexican 18th-century prints, Spanish colonial art, and art history pedagogy.

 2023: "Living with Art," 13th edition, co-authored with Mark Getlein